Skip to main content

 Solution

-You should now have a file similar to this one.
+You should now have an airports.conf file similar to this one.
 The only notable difference is that you had to use the type CsvFileDataObject for the airports.csv file, since this is what the second webservice answers with.
 Note that you would not get an error at this point if you had chosen another file format.
 Since we use FileTransferAction in both cases, the files are copied without the content being interpreted yet.

 Mess Up the Solution